Indiana police investigating new lead in cold case murder of two teens

 But many who have seen Eldridge's mugshot have said he bears a resemblance to a police sketch of a suspect in the February 2017 murders of Abigail J. Williams, 13, and Liberty Rose Lynn German, 14, in Delphi, Indiana.

-Indiana State Police said they are aware of the arrest and are investigating "to see if there could be any connection to the murders that occurred in Delphi, Indiana on February 14th of 2017," adding that every tip that comes in to the department is investigated.
+On Sunday, Indiana State Police said they were aware of the arrest and investigating "to see if there could be any connection to the murders that occurred in Delphi, Indiana on February 14th of 2017," adding that every tip that comes in to the department is investigated.

+The Randolph County Sheriff's Department had earlier said Eldridge did not have any connection to the cold case murders.

+"Outside of the person resembling the sketch, there is currently zero evidence that ties him to this case and he is not a suspect in the case," the department said in a statement.

-And because there have been thousands of tips since the girls disappeared, the families Abigail and Liberty say they aren't getting their hopes up just yet.
+Because there have been thousands of tips since the girls disappeared, the families Abigail and Liberty said they weren't getting their hopes up.

 "Until we know that this is the guy, we're not saying it's the guy, and we're still looking for the guy, so that's where we are at right now," Abigail's mother Anna Williams said.

-Mike Patty, Liberty's grandfather, said he is optimistic that this could be a new lead in the case.
+Mike Patty, Liberty's grandfather, said was optimistic that this could be a new lead in the case.

 "Once we get that phone call that, 'Hey, we've made an arrest and we're confirmed,' then I guess, maybe a celebration ain't the right word, but a sense of relief that this guy's been taken off of our streets," Patty said.